How to grow Fatsia japonica

 Can I propagate Fatsia japonica from cuttings?

 Fatsia japonica can be propagated from cuttings taken in late summer.
 Take semi-ripe cuttings (youngish stems that are starting to thicken at the base), about 20cm long.
-Remove the bottom few leaves, dip in rooting hormone powder and push into a pot of moist, peat-free, free-draining cuttings compost.
+Remove the bottom few leaf stems, dip the cutting in rooting hormone powder and push it into a pot of moist, peat-free, free-draining cuttings compost.
 Cover and keep at a constant temperature of 15-20ºC.

 It may be easier to sow Fatsia japonica seed, however.
-Collect the ripe, black seed in spring and sow in peat-free seed compost and cover with vermiculite to enable light to reach the seeds.
+Use peat-free seed compost and cover the seeds with vermiculite rather than compost, as this allows some light to reach them.
 Keep in a heated propagator at 15-20ºC, with plenty of light.
 Pot seedlings into individual pots and plant out into the garden when they are around three years old.

 Can I move an established fatsia?

 It is possible to move established fatsias, although the larger the plant, the less well it will transplant.
 Wait until mid-spring to do this, and prepare the new planting hole beforehand so you can plant your fatsia in its new home straight away.
 Water your fatsia thoroughly the day before digging it up and then dig as much of the rootball out of the ground as possible.
-Pruning the leaves back will reduce evaporation from the leaves before the plant establishes again, and daily watering is essential to help it settle into its new spot.
-You can resume your usual care regime when you spot signs of new growth – usually after a few weeks.
+Pruning the plant back will also help by reducing evaporation from the leaf surface until the roots have re-established themselves in the new spot.
+Water regularly until the plant is starting to show strong growth, usually after a few weeks.

-Help!
-My Fatsia japonica is brown and curling
+Why are my Fatsia japonica brown and curling?

 For fatsias growing as house plants, dry air and too much sunlight can be a problem.
 Dry air saps moisture from the leaves and can leave them feeling crinkly to touch.
-Too much light can lead to burning of the leaves, which leads to brown patches and leaf curling.
-If you can, move your fatsia to a shadier spot, ideally in a humid room such as a bathroom.
-You can increase humidity in a dry room by misting daily or placing your fatsia on a tray of pebbles, adding water to the tray so it sits just beneath the pebbles.
+Too much light can lead to burning of the leaves, which in turn leads to brown patches and leaf curling.
+First, remove the damaged leaves at the base of their leaf stalks.
+Then, if you can, move your fatsia to a shadier spot, ideally in a humid room such as a bathroom.
+You can increase humidity in a drier room by misting daily or placing your fatsia on a tray of pebbles, adding water to the tray so it sits just beneath the pebbles.
 This will encourage water to evaporate into the air around the plant, increasing humidity.

 When can I prune my false castor oil plant?

 Prune in mid-spring.
-You can remove complete stems right back to the main one, and take off any dead or yellow stems/leaves.
+You can remove complete stems right back to the main one and take off any dead or yellow leaves at the base of the leaf stem.
 This will help reduce its height and width.
-Do keep checking it as you go along so you achieve the desired shape.
+Keep checking it as you go along so you achieve the desired shape.